aws-samples/sample-personalized-sms-briefing-bedrock/README.md

     Repeat this process for your destination and origination phone numbers, creating separate secrets named DestinationPhone and OriginationPhone respectively.

     If you prefer the CLI option, use the commands below.
-Replace the placeholder values with your actual API key, destination, and origination phone numbers, along with your preferred region.
+Replace the placeholder values with your actual API key, destination and origination phone numbers, and your preferred region.
+The sample commands below use the us-east-1 region.

     ```
     aws secretsmanager create-secret \